Almost-Optimal Approximation Algorithms for Global Minimum Cut in Directed Graphs: Algorithm for Rooted Minimum Edge-Cut: Proof of

 \section{Algorithm for Rooted Minimum Edge-Cut: Proof of \Cref{thm : main-thm-rooted-edge-version}}

 In this section, we describe and analyze the algorithm implementing \Cref{thm : main-thm-rooted-edge-version} -- our main result for the Rooted Minimum Edge-Cut problem.
 As explained in \Cref{sec:overview-of-rooted-minimum-cut}, our algorithm employs a hierarchical divide-and-conquer technique due to \cite{CMT25}.
-(See the discussion in \Cref{sec:overview-of-rooted-minimum-cut} for details.)
-We now formally describe and analyze the algorithm.
+We now formally describe the algorithm.